trilogy-group/cloudfixLinter-demo/README.md

-# cloudfixLinter-demoCode
+# CloudFixLinter-demoCode

-The organization currently does not have a terraform code template for which cloudfix has reccomendations.
+The organization currently does not have a terraform code template for which CloudFix has reccomendations.
 Hence, to test out [cloudfix-linter](https://github.com/trilogy-group/cloudfix-linter), this demo repo with sample terraform code has been made.

 ## Steps on running the demo